ArmsAndArrows/thEPIGgame/README.md

 ### Credits

-This code was created by an unknown author.
-It utilizes HTML, CSS, and JavaScript to create the game.
+This code was created by Shchetkov Maksim.
+It utilizes HTML, SCSS, and JavaScript to create the game.